coverclock/com-diag-diminuto/README.md

 Some features of Diminuto depend on the optional PREEMPT_RT kernel configuration that enable kernel preemption and other process and thread scheduling algorithms like SCHED_RR (Round Robin) or SCHED_FIFO (First In, First Out).
-Furthermore, the features that depend on PREEMPT_RT will probably have to be used in applications running as root.
+Furthermore, the features that depend on PREEMPT_RT (like the real-time thread shedulers) will probably have to be run in applications running as root.

+If the effective user identifier (EUID) of the caller is root (0), the Diminuto Timer feature will automatically try to use the First In, First Out (SCHED_FIFO) thread scheduler, with a significantly elevated priority, for the thread(-like) code segment run when the timer fires.
+This is to try to insure that the timer thread logic is [1] run in the order that the timers fire, and [2] are run to completion.
+Any other approprach may result in wackiness ensuing, particularly (if my own professional experience is any indication) in applications like protocol stacks that depend on time outs to, for example, implement link recovery.

 ## Scripts